Learn Python for Data Science (Course I)July 18, 2020 2020-08-26 9:26

 - End of Course

 Installing Python and Getting Started

-Your first Python programming lesson is here and in this chapter, you will learn how to install Python on your operating system.
-This may not sound like fun but the fruit of this lesson will be sweet, i.e., you will be able to write your first line of Python code once you’re done installing.
+Your first Python programming lesson is here!
+In this chapter, you will be installing Python on your operating system.
+This may not sound like fun, but the fruit of this lesson will be sweet, that is, you will be able to write your first line of Python code. 😊

 Unlike other popular programming languages (such as C and C++), Python uses an interpreter which is just a computer program that directly executes written instructions.
 This also means that all scripts written in Python are executed line by line and not all at once.